TrainWeb.org Facebook Page

 Map: DC 10 E 11 Topographic Maps

 After Metro invited itself into the middle of the yard, freight switching to/from Eckington took place here.
-The track on the left is the last vestige of Eckington Yard.
-Those on the right handle Met traffic.
+The track on the left is the last vestige of Eckington Yard, most of which was behind the photog.
+The two on the right handle Met traffic.

-At the north end of the yard, Metro Rail (right) tangos with the Metropolitan Branch, first rising above, then dipping underground only to emerge about a mile ahead between what had been B&O's tracks.
-The overpass in the distance is for Franklin Street.
+Here at the north end of what had been Eckington Yard, Metro (right) tangos with the Met, first rising above, then dipping underground only to emerge about a mile ahead between what had been B&O's tracks.
+The overpass in the distance is that of Franklin Street.

 Links: 1976, 1977, 1979